 "She's unique – a very devoted person.
 It's a joy to watch her ski-dance.
 If she stays healthy, she's capable of a lot more in speed," says Janica Kostelić, herself a three-time overall World Cup winner, who won her first large globe at 19 and retired at 25.

-This book is certain to have a sequel, and 2018 will be an Olympic one.
-Stay tuned for many more successes in the Shiffrin saga!
+This book is certain to have a sequel, so stay tuned for many more successes in the Shiffrin saga!